 - Influence government policy by having a voice in debates

-- Network with other like-minded people within the field and improve your career prospects
+- Network with other like-minded people within the field and advance your career prospects

 - Enjoy discounts on training courses and professional exams, as well as other discounts

 - Attend society-hosted events, including debates and meetings

 The degrees in Statistics and in Mathematics with Statistics will grant you: